 Transit Guide: Corktown Detroit

-Here’s how to get around Detroit’s oldest neighborhood using public transit.
+Here’s how to get to and around Detroit’s oldest neighborhood using public transit.

 Corktown Transit Options

 Although the last streetcar left Michigan Ave in 1956 and the last passenger train departed Michigan Central Station in 1988, the buses have never stopped running through Corktown.
 There are several bus routes that connect Corktown to Downtown Detroit, Dearborn, DTW Airport and other parts of Detroit.
 Why ride the bus?
-Due to the high costs of infrastructure, we may never see a streetcar on Michigan Ave again.
-Buses are a great option rather than paying for an Uber or paying for parking.
+Buses are a great option rather than paying for an Uber or for parking.

 Click here for interactive map